 Side Effects of Exhaust and High Flow Air Filter

-Sometimes the problem with doing an aftermarket exhaust and high flow air filter mod is the MT 07 could run lean.
+Sometimes the problem with installing an aftermarket exhaust and high flow air filter mod is that the MT 07 could run lean.
 More air and the same amount of fuel will cause the bike to run hotter and start to pop when you come off the throttle.

-Now many people like the deceleration popping sound, I know I do, but it is not ideal for your engine.
+Now many people like the deceleration popping sound, I know I do, but it is not ideal for your engine or your neighbors.
 What we need to do is change the fuel mixture to suit the extra air.

 We do this by adding in a Power Commander or EJK controller which will set the air/fuel mixture to suit your exhaust and airbox mod.
 The EJK fuel controller is the cheaper option and is very user-friendly.
 You can make changes whenever you need without the use of a computer to load up extra fuel maps.
 It is also a plug and play system.

 I will look at doing a review of the Dobeck EJK fuel controller in the near future.